Kriz01/website-update-tracker/README.md

 * Python3 has to be installed
 * Installation of below modules is required
   * python3 -m pip install --upgrade pip
-  * python3 -m pip install Pillow
-  * python3 -m pip install requests
+  * python3 -m pip install -r .\requirements.txt

 ### Installation